It is very easy to say “I am against the caste system”. In fact, it is so easy, that everyone says it.

 Is it culture?
 Yes, it is culture.

-But remember, there is a lot of casteism that has been baked into, gone into the shaping of these subcultures.
+But remember, there is a lot of casteism that has been baked into, that has gone into the shaping of these subcultures.
 When one speaks about how art flourishes in the families, of how literature and science are encouraged, what is not understood, or acknowledged, are the generations of patronage that have gone into bringing these very luxuriant social traits into the DNA of the Brahmin household.

 Is culture that bad?
 Isn’t culture just culture?
 Every caste has their own subculture, doesn’t it?

 The one thing to remember is that some cultures are shaped by riches.
 Some by hardships.
 Some cultures are benign, some oppressive.
-The very climate that created the “superior” culture of Brahmins, was what shaped the “inferior” culture of the Dalits.
+The very climate that created the superior culture of Brahmins, was what shaped the “inferior” culture of the Dalits.
 Those economic and social functions that were discarded by the Brahmin culture were forced upon the lower castes.
 So while the lower castes, out of historical ignorance or fierce pride, hold up their culture, that is not an excuse for Brahmins to double down on their own culture argument.

 In casteism, when punching up to combat downward oppression, what is permissible to one group further down the ladder, might not be applicable to those higher up in that particular argument.
 When graded inequality works downwards, the benefits of doubts should be applied upwards, with the lower rungs always getting more lattitudes.